-In May 2017, this chapter was updated with further detail in the Risks, Indicators and Issues sections, to reflect relevant points from the 'Protocol on the handling of 'so-called' Honour Based Violence/Abuse and Forced Marriage Offences between the National Police Chief's Council and the Crown Prosecution' (November 2016).
-In Further Information, links were added to Multi-Agency practice guidelines: Handling cases of forced marriage 2014 and to Apply for a forced marriage protection order (GOV.UK) and Karma Nirvana who support victims of honour crimes and forced marriages
+In June 2017, further information was added in the Section 2, Risks, Section 3, Indicators and Section 6, Issues, to reflect relevant points from the 'Protocol on the handling of 'so-called' Honour Based Violence/Abuse and Forced Marriage Offences between the National Police Chief's Council and the Crown Prosecution' (November 2016).
+In Further Information, links were added to Multi-Agency practice guidelines: Handling cases of forced marriage 2014 and to how to Apply for a forced marriage protection order (GOV.UK).

 - Legal Position

 - Protection and Action to be Taken

 There is a clear difference between a forced marriage and an arranged marriage.
 In arranged marriages, the families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the young people.

 In a forced marriage, one or both spouses do not consent to the arrangement of the marriage and some elements of duress are involved.
 Duress can include physical, psychological, financial, sexual and emotional pressure.
 Forced Marriage is an abuse of human rights and, where a child is involved, an abuse of the rights of the child.